 “What this sounds more like is the Revolutionary War-era mass grave of the Maryland 400, which is said to be in the area of Gowanus.”

-Topics of research for members include EVP’s, and the Maryland 400.
+Researching EVP’s, and the Maryland 400 is advised for attending detectives.
 Within ghost hunting, electronic voice phenomena (EVP) are sounds found on electronic recordings that are interpreted as spirit voices that have been either unintentionally recorded or intentionally requested and recorded.